 The landlord may take photographs or video footage to advertise a property for sale.
 The tenant can refuse to have their personal possessions photographed or videoed.
-A photograph of an area not identifying the tenant's possessions is acceptable - eg bathroom.
+A photograph of an area not identifying the tenant's possessions is acceptable.

 Ending a lease because of the sale

-How and when the landlord can ask a tenant to leave the tenancy will depend on the lease agreement signed at the start of the tenancy.
+How and when the landlord can ask a tenant to leave, will depend on the lease agreement signed at the start of the tenancy.

-For a periodic lease agreement if a contract of sale has not been signed the landlord can give the tenant 90 days' written notice to end a periodic lease agreement to end the lease.
+If a contract of sale has not been signed the landlord can give the tenant at least 90 days' written notice to end a periodic lease agreement for no reason.

 If a person buys a property that is currently rented out on a fixed-term lease agreement of more than 12 months they may be able to ask the tenant to leave if the lease: